amjarmed/jsm-banking/NOTES.md

 - using dwolla as payment processor
 - making your function atomic
 - using pino for logging
+- more than 3 days for search for the solution of cors , when i found the solution (use nexResponse + route+ POST , then send req with fetch from frontend) , the solution was to add "use server" at the top of the file
+  username: user_good
+  password: pass_good

 ## notes from outside the tutorial